 "Anchor" the composition with some largish plants near the house (tall uprights are useful) and along the length of the garden, this avoids the impression that the garden is "slipping" down the slope.

-Moving into a newly built house can pose entirely new opportunities and challenges of its own for all, from those with luxuriant green fingers to those with fingers the same colour as when they were born.
+Moving into a newly built house can pose entirely new opportunities and challenges of its own for all, whether you have green fingers or not.

 New homes topsoil is generally difficult to work and uneven in quality and quantity.